Roasted Duck

 Overview: How to Cook a Whole Duck

-Whole roasted duck is a rich, flavorful alternative to roast chicken.
-For the best results, I marinated the whole duck for 20 hours in a mixture of salt, soy sauce, mustard, honey, black pepper, paprika, fresh lemon juice, and garlic.
-This long marinating time allows the flavors to deeply penetrate the meat, making it extra juicy and flavorful.
+Whole roasted duck is a rich and flavorful alternative to classic roast chicken, perfect when you want something a little more special.
+In this recipe, the duck is marinated for 20 hours in a blend of soy sauce, honey, mustard, garlic, lemon juice, and spices.
+This long marinating time allows the flavors to fully absorb into the meat, making it incredibly juicy and packed with taste.

 Ingredients in Roasted Duck